 Pierogi restaurants in Poland are ubiquitous.
 However, finding a pierogarnia with such an appetising and varied menu as that at Pierogarnia Mandu is quite a challenge.
 Quite frankly, Pierogarnia Mandu’s menu is in a league of its own.

 My wife and I have walked past Pierogarnia Mandu many times at lunchtime in the summer months.
 We often see around twenty-five people queuing outside to get a table.
 The menu is made fresh to order.
 Therefore, I imagine that many of those souls in August must have waited over two hours to get a table.
 It is possible to make a reservation.
 However, as Mandu’s website states, it’s sometimes not so easy to make a reservation due to the hungry hordes which rock up in their droves.

 In terms of incurring a hunger-filled wait, my wife and I never had such issues.
 This was a chilly early October day.
-There were only two people in front of us waiting to enter.
-They soon sat down once some other people left.
+There were only two people in front of us waiting to enter and they soon entered once some other people left.
 I was pleased to see a nice fellow with a clipboard adding people’s names to a waiting list.
 Professional and orderly indeed.

 Regardless of the weather and which season it is, Mandu is always busy between 12pm and 3pm.
 The difference between peak tourist season and a cold February day is rather in the waiting time to get a table.

 Mandu covers all the bases.
 Fillings for traditional cooked pierogi range from hand-minced wild boar meat finished with creamy mushroom sauce, to homemade salmon paste with sundried tomatoes and creamy cheese served with dill sauce.

 Got a sweet tooth?
 No worries.
 There are chocolate pierogi with oreo served with sweet cream, as well as raspberries and white chocolate on a chocolate cake with cream sauce.
 What about pierogi containing blueberries topped with sour cream?

 There are also pierogi from different parts of the world, as well as several vegetarian and vegan friendly options.
 Frankly, the pierogi with carrots and peanut butter served with fried onion sound tempting as a vegan option.